junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 He stumbles into a chair on his way out of his room, and almost trips over a step on his way down the stairs, down to the dungeon.

-The bunker is quiet in the midnight.
+The bunker is quiet in the middle of the night.
 All the corridors are empty.
 Too quiet, too empty, too deadly.

 The dungeon is as still and silent as the rest of the bunker.
 One pathetic light bulb dangles on the ceiling, leaving more dark shadows than light in the room.
-The demon trap remains in the center of the floor, so is the only chair at the end of the room.
+The demon trap remains the same in the center of the floor, so is the only chair at the end of the room.

 Dean finds his green jacket on the floor, at the edge of the wall.
 Where he was shoved and crushed.
 Where he sat and cried and prayed for a whole night.
 And Cas didn't come back.